 Cuba Cultural & Educational Highlights

 Explore life on the 20th century’s most mysterious island.
-Valerie Lent and Travis Manach team up to deliver unique experiential learning.
+Valerie Lent leads a unique experiential learning.
 Once considered the forbidden fruit of the West, Cuba is now closer than ever.
 Fascinating history, breathtaking architecture, warm people, rich music and art, make it the best time to discover Cuba.
-We take students beyond the touristy exterior, to meet fascinating Cubanos on the wave of change.
+We take our travelers beyond the touristy exterior, to meet fascinating Cubanos on the wave of change.

 Once considered the forbidden fruit of the West, Cuba is now closer than ever.
 Fascinating history, breathtaking architecture, warm people, rich music and art, make it the best time to discover Cuba.
 We take students beyond the touristy exterior, to meet fascinating Cubanos on the wave of change.
 Our excursions provide travelers with the best of Cuba’s “must-‐see’s” in a fun, hands-‐on way.
 Vibrant City Culture.
 Tropical Beach Explorations.
 Exciting Baseball Games.
 Charming Pueblos and Mountain Ecology Preserves.
 Wherever we are, each day has an exciting activity for students, humanizing real people once dismissed as “enemy communists.”Register Now